Modeling collective behaviors: A moment-based approach: Numerical example

 In this example, we use the polynomial kernels

-where $k, \ell$ are positive integers and satisfy $0 \leq k+\ell \leq 7$.
-According to the proposed approach, the $L_2$ approximations are carried out for \eqref{eq:errorInter0} and \eqref{eq:ApproSysLeader1} with functions $g(x,y)$ and $\eta(x,y)$ in \eqref{eq:simu:Dyn_crowd}.
-The trajectories of the approximated moment system are compared with those of the real moment system in Figure~\ref{Fig:crowd_moment_traj}.
+where $k, \ell$ are positive integers satisfying $0 \leq k+\ell \leq 7$.
+According to the proposed approach, the $L_2$ approximations are carried out for minimizing \eqref{eq:errorInter} and \eqref{eq:ApproSysLeader1} with functions $g(x,y)$ and $\eta(x,y)$ in \eqref{eq:simu:Dyn_crowd}.
+The trajectories of the approximate moment system are compared with those of the real moment system in Figure~\ref{Fig:crowd_moment_traj}.
 The simulation result shows that the proposed method predicts the moments quite well under this scenario with intricate leader interactions.

 Moreover, total variation reconstructions \eqref{eq:reco_opt_prob} are also performed to recover the distributions from the moments at times $t= 1.5$ and $t = 10$.
-Figure~\ref{Fig:crowd_reco} shows the reconstructions from the true and approximated moments, as well as histograms from the true crowd distribution.
-These results show that although the order of the system is reduced dramatically by considering the moment system instead of individual dynamics, much of the information regarding to position and formation of the crowd is captured accurately by the moment dynamics.
+Figure~\ref{Fig:crowd_reco} shows the reconstructions from the true and approximate moments, as well as histograms from the true crowd distribution.
+These results show that although the order of the system is reduced dramatically by considering the moment system instead of individual dynamics, much of the information related to position and formation of the crowd is captured accurately by the moment dynamics.